ethmacc/CASA0014_ethan_plant_monitor/README.md

 Bear in mind you may have to wait for 1 minute for the data to be published (as this is what is set in the arduino code).
 If you cannot see your data being published, you will need to check that the Arduino is connecting to both the WiFi network and MQTT server successfully and is publishing data to the correct topic.

 ### Storing historic data
-- Option to use Raspberry Pi and influxdb
+If you have a WiFi-capable Raspberry Pi (Pi3 B or later) you can configure it to act as a gateway to read and store data from the MQTT server in an influxdb database.
+For this project,

 ![IMG_6585](https://github.com/ethmacc/CASA0014_ethan_plant_monitor/assets/60006290/47d3460e-caa5-4541-9b9c-e4030b9ad62b)

 <img width="1000" alt="image" src="https://github.com/ethmacc/CASA0014_ethan_plant_monitor/assets/60006290/9d398dbe-5b10-4522-89a5-73dcaec6d8ab">